-- Products and services: While some credit unions don’t have as many products as banks, CU’s like Desert Financial offer all of the products and services that banks have — plus a few others you might not expect!
+- Products and services: While some credit unions may not have as many products as banks, CU’s like Desert Financial offer a full line of products and services, like banks do — plus a few others you might not expect!

 - Accessible branches and ATMs: Big banks offer access to physical locations and ATMs, while credit unions might have fewer locations and more focus on digital banking.
 However, credit unions like Desert Financial have a unique collaborative relationship that gives their members access to nearly 30,000 ATMs worldwide through the CO-OP ATM Network.

 - Online banking capabilities: The idea that credit unions can’t compete with banks in terms of technology and convenience is a commonly held belief, but it’s not true.
-Turns out credit unions are tech-savvy and are capable of offering mobile banking, contactless payments, mortgage loans and home equity lines of credit, all without you having to leave home.
+Turns out credit unions are tech-savvy and are capable of offering online and mobile banking, contactless payments, online loan applications and more, all without you having to leave home.